 Afterward, follow up.
 Whether you make a referral to counseling or not, letting a student know that you care by checking in from time to time can have a strong positive impact.

 Remember that a student has the right to accept or refuse a referral.
-If a student refuses and does not appear to be in immediate danger to self or others, accept their decision, but consider approaching the student again to express concern in the future if you continue to notice signs of distress.
+If a student refuses and does not appear to be in immediate danger to self or others, accept their decision, but consider approaching the student again in the future to express concern if you continue to notice signs of distress.

 Please continue to check in with your student about their emotional well-being on a regular basis.
 However, try to avoid pressuring your student.
 Getting into a heated discussion is typically less effective or productive than having open, honest communication.